obsidiansystems/databrary/NIX-SETUP-README.md

   ```bash
   $main
   ```
-Note: If errors occur, Some directories have previously been hardcoded to search for their requirements within the root directory of a generic Unix Distro.
-Fixes will have to be deployed to make this more flexible.

-Additional Note: In order to clean your test environment, it is best to execute the following commands:
+Note: In order to clean your database test environment, it is best to execute the following commands:
 ```bash
 $dropdb databrary